benjibrcz/Work/README.md

 The codes here correspond to simulations of gravitational collapse of a quantum field, which was the topic of my PhD.
-The simulations are explained in detail in my PhD thesis that will be available soon.
+The simulations are explained in detail in my PhD thesis available at: https://eprints.nottingham.ac.uk/77527/

 There are five simulations that correspond to a chapter in my thesis: